yass09/cardsearch-test/README.md

 This repo was left as public to allow you to review the code.

-I took the opportunity of this test to experiment on some of React's new features such as **Hooks**.
+I took the opportunity of this test to experiment get hands on with **Redux** from scratch.

 This was also my first time getting hands on with some development tools such as **ESlint**, **Prettier** and more.